rebelsky/sams-assorted-musings-reflections/selecting-courses-2020-07-18.md

 ---

+[1] Perhaps it had earlier, but it did not seem quite so pronounced.

-[1] To be honest, I could not come up with a good way to rewrite my list with an appropriate tone.
+[2] To be honest, I could not come up with a good way to rewrite my list with an appropriate tone.

-[2] To be honest, writing them this way feels more honest to who I am or would be as a student.
+[3] To be honest, writing them this way feels more honest to who I am or would be as a student.

-[3] Should one trust hearsay?
+[4] Should one trust hearsay?

-[4] Does anyone know what first-year enrollment will look like, or is that process still being designed?
+[5] Does anyone know what first-year enrollment will look like, or is that process still being designed?
 I don't know.

-[5] I'm not sure whether or not I'll be teaching one of those.
+[6] I'm not sure whether or not I'll be teaching one of those.

-[6] I have that discussion planned for later in the term, but sometimes it happens naturally as part of the discussion.
+[7] I have that discussion planned for later in the term, but sometimes it happens naturally as part of the discussion.

-[7] Not an official major.
+[8] Not an official major.
 We'd need to have that conversation.

-[8] It appears that I'm an agreeable student.
+[9] It appears that I'm an agreeable student.